airavata-courses/HogwartsRejects/README.md

 Since, login should be synchronous, we exposed a REST endpoint for login, signup and verify.
 Upon successfull validation, the api returns the jwt or the username respectively which is cosumed by the API gateway.

+The DB used for this microservice is PostgresSQL.

 ## Session Management